savetheinternet/Tinyboard/README.md

 *	Providing feedback and suggestions
 *	Writing/editing documentation

-If you need help developing a patch, please join our IRC channel.

 Installation
 -------------
 1. Download and extract vichan to your web directory or get the latest